Mets manager Showalter suspended 1 game for reliever's pitch

 The benches and bullpens cleared for a rough skirmish on the field, but López was merely fined that time “for contributing to the incitement of the incident.”
 Arenado was handed a two-game suspension and fined, and Cardinals pitcher Génesis Cabrera was given a one-game suspension and fined for their actions in the scuffle.

-Mets batters have been hit by pitches a major league-leading 20 times this season, drawing the ire of Showalter and several players.
+Mets batters have been hit by pitches a major league-leading 21 times this season (including one Monday night), drawing the ire of Showalter and several players.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports